sparkfabrik/company-playbook/content/resources/role-isc-professional.md

 /*
-Title: Roles - Senior Developer
+Title: Impact Scoring Card - Professional
-Description: Senior Developer role in SparkFabrik
+Description: Professional role in SparkFabrik
-Sort: 60
+Sort: 80
 */

 ## Mission

-* To define and realize technical solutions that satisfies customer's needs.
-* To follow the direction of your team lead in doing so.
+* To make your unique skills available to the whole company.
-* To help your junior mates grow, challenging them and giving them fishing cans, not fish.
+* To help lead and senior development achieving their mission.
+* To dominate complexity, chew difficulties and laugh in the face of pressure.
-* To work following agreed procedures and matching our quality standards.
+* To promote our procedures and standards and to find new opportunities to improve them.
+* To teach by example and words, showing the value of excellence.
 * To value collaboration and critiques as the building blocks for trust with colleagues and customers.
 * To value continuous improvement, seek out opportunities to learn and live by the principles of the Agile manifesto.
 * To contribute to the company's technical culture, sharing your mastery with others.